11 April, 2018

 Protecting Against It

 One core method of protecting against SMB relays is to not allow any NTLM authentication to occur on the network.
-This is easier than it sounds.
+This is easier said than done.
 Sure, Windows devices attempt to use Kerberos as their primary method for authentication but unless NTLM has been completely disabled, Windows devices will drop down to NTLM if anything prevents Kerberos from working (such as not having valid SPNs for the host or application).
-Not to mention, there are still applications and services that don’t use Kerberos; making disabling it all but impossible.
+Not to mention, there are still applications and services that don't use Kerberos; making disabling it all but impossible.
 I have yet to hear of anyone who has completely disabled NTLM on all devices in their network.

 As shown by my Inveigh-Relay test, if it detects the target is using SMB signing, Inveigh just stops trying.

 By default, all Domain Controllers are configured to require SMB signing but all other devices are not.
-So, pen testers should avoid using DCs as targets unless you know the organization has disabled that setting.
+So, pentesters should avoid using DCs as targets unless you know the organization has disabled that setting.

 Next up for potential protection options is having a strict account tiering/restriction policy.
 This takes planning and ongoing maintenance of multiple accounts for services and administrators.
-Really, this is a whole discussion on its own, but I’ll try to do a quick summary.
+Really, this is a whole discussion on its own, but I'll try to do a quick summary.
 Gone are the days of adding accounts to Domain Admins so that the accounts can have administrative access to all devices on the network.
-The more security focused approach is to minimize an attacker’s ability to escalate privileges or move laterally through the network.
-For example, Domain Admins should only be used for functions that require that level of access (i.e. adding new DCs to the Domain) and should only logon to Domain Controllers (or other devices dedicated to Domain Admin functions).
+The more security-focused approach is to minimize an attacker's ability to escalate privileges or move laterally through the network.
+For example, Domain Admins should only be used for functions that require that level of access (i.e. adding new DCs to the Domain) and should only log on to Domain Controllers (or other devices dedicated to Domain Admin functions).
 Similarly, there should not be accounts that have administrative access to workstations and servers.
-In the case of the SMB relay, an attacker can’t gain access to their target if the accounts connecting to their device don’t have administrative rights on the target.
+In the case of the SMB relay, an attacker can't gain access to their target if the accounts connecting to their device don't have administrative rights on the target.

 As shown below, when Inveigh-Relay tries to use credentials from a user in the Protected Users group, the authentication fails.
 Therefore, the SMB relay continues running, waiting for another connection.
-The relay did capture the hash but, it is unusable unless it can be cracked.
+The relay did capture the hash but it is unusable unless it can be cracked.

 It is important to note that this was a failed logon attempt for the account.
 This is true for any NTLM authentication requests for users in the Protected Users group.
 They are all considered bad or failed attempts.
 Too many of these and the account will get locked out.
 Beyond this behavior, there are a couple of other caveats to take into account before using the group.
-This article, https://docs.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/protected-users-security-group, provides some more information on the group, its benefits, and things to do before adding a user to it.
+This article from Microsoft provides some more information on the group, its benefits, and things to do before adding a user to it.

 Detecting an SMB Relay Attack